McCarron rallies after poor start, Bills beat Bears 28-27

 He ran for a touchdown and threw for three more in the fourth — including a 6-yarder to Keith Towbridge in the closing minute.
 That capped an 84-yard drive that was aided by two roughing-the-passer calls, including one against Isaiah Irving on a fourth down at the Buffalo 3.

+"I looked at the group and told them, 'Watch this, it's gonna be legendary,'" McCarron said.
+"First, I said, 'Watch this, we're gonna go down and win and you're gonna remember this for a long time so this is gonna be legendary — for us and for our group, not knowing who's (gonna be) here tomorrow.' ...
+It was just awesome to battle with them and probably the most fun I've ever had."

 McCarron was 13 of 34 for 156 yards and had an interception returned for a touchdown in the early going.
-He could be the odd man out if the Bills decide to go with two quarterbacks rather than three.
+He could be the odd man out if the Bills opt to go with two quarterbacks rather than three, though coach Sean McDermott insisted he is "absolutely" in the race for the starting job with first-round pick Josh Allen and returning backup Nathan Peterman.

+He also said he has not decided who will start the opener at Baltimore on Sept.
+9.

 Tyler Bray made a case for the Bears to keep three quarterbacks.
 With Mitchell Trubisky and backup Chase Daniel not playing, Bray was 19 of 29 for 180 yards and an interception.
 Ryan Nall ran for 79 yards, including a 32-yard touchdown.

+"I like where we're at," said Bears coach Matt Nagy, in his first season.
+"We've got a lot of depth and we're going to have some tough decisions here coming up."

-Signed to a two-year deal in free agency after spending the past four seasons as Andy Dalton's backup in Cincinnati, McCarron was considered the initial front-runner for the Bills' starting job because he had more experience than first-round pick Josh Allen and returning backup Nathan Peterman.
+Signed to a two-year deal in free agency after spending the past four seasons as Andy Dalton's backup in Cincinnati, McCarron was considered the initial front-runner for the Bills' starting job because he had more experience than Allen and returning backup Peterman.

 But he missed a little over a week after he bruised his right shoulder while being hit several times at Cleveland on Aug.
 17. That injury along with his performance seemed to knock him out of the running for the starting job.
 It also raised questions about whether he will make the opening roster.